exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/after.md

 - [Enumeration format strings][enum-format-strings]
 - [GUID format strings][guid-format-strings]

-Enumeration and GUID _format strings_ can be classed as _standard_.
+`Enum` and `GUID` _format strings_ can be classed as _standard_.
+Although `enum` and `GUID` have `ToString()` overloads that take an `IFormatProvider` it is not clear that they do anything.

 An attempt is made in the library to instill some consistency into _format strings_ (beyond the fact that they are represented as strings).
 This push for consistency is found in the standard strings.
 In reality as a developer you rarely care about the difference between standard and custom strings.
 Although it is a good idea, if you are implementing formatters for your own classes to echo the existing standard strings if your classes appear to call for it, you can pretty well ignore the difference.

 #### Culture

-Each thread has a default culture `Thread.CurrentThread.CurrentCulture` encapsulated in an instance of `CultureInfo`.
+Each thread of execution has a default culture `Thread.CurrentThread.CurrentCulture` encapsulated in an instance of `CultureInfo`.
 The thread's culture determines how dates and numbers are formatted with respect to regional variations such as the difference in conventional date format between the UK _DD/MM/YYYY_ and the US _MM/DD/YYYY_.

 `CultureInfo` implements the `IFormatProvider` interface which can be passed to certain overloads of `String.Format()`.
 This can be used to override the thread culture.

 #### Verbatim Strings

-Verbatim strings allow multi-line strings.
+[Verbatim strings][verbatin-strings] allow multi-line strings.
 They are introduced with an @.
+They can be used with string interpolation.
+Just add a "\$" before the opening quote.

 ```csharp
 string str = @"